People's Instinctive Travels and the Paths of Rhythm: Critical reception

 People's Instinctive Travels and the Paths of Rhythm was met with widespread acclaim from critics.
-Ian McCann from NME wrote that "A Tribe Called Quest put no feet in the wrong place here.
+Reviewing the album for NME, Ian McCann wrote that "A Tribe Called Quest put no feet in the wrong place here.
 This is not rap, it's near perfection".
-Entertainment Weeklys Greg Sandow commented that on the album, rather than "defining Afrocentric living", the group "more or less exemplifies it with no fuss at all".
-Robert Tanzilo from Chicago Tribune stated that the album "avoids the gimmickry and circus atmosphere" of the group's contemporaries, while "focusing solely on the music".
+In Entertainment Weekly, Greg Sandow commented that on the album, rather than "defining Afrocentric living", the group "more or less exemplifies it with no fuss at all".
+Robert Tanzilo from the Chicago Tribune stated that the album "avoids the gimmickry and circus atmosphere" of the group's contemporaries, while "focusing solely on the music".
+The Source gave it the first "five-mic" rating in the magazine's history, describing it as a "completely musical and spiritual approach to hip-hop", as well as "a voyage to the land of positive vibrations, and each cut is a new experience".

-Writing for Los Angeles Times, Dennis Hunt called the album "fascinating" and wrote "These songs lope along in a quirkly, jazz-like pace.
+Writing for the Los Angeles Times, Dennis Hunt called the album "fascinating" and wrote "These songs lope along in a quirkly, jazz-like pace.
 They're intriguingly non-linear and quite provocative, even though their meaning is somewhat elusive".
-In an enthusiastic review, The Source gave it the first "five-mic" rating in the magazine's history, and called it a "completely musical and spiritual approach to hip-hop," as well as "a voyage to the land of positive vibrations, and each cut is a new experience".
-Chuck Eddy from Rolling Stone stated "the real pleasure on People's Instinctive Travels and the Paths of Rhythm comes from a detailed mesh of instruments and incidental sounds", but went on to say "the rappers of A Tribe Called Quest tend to mumble in understated monotones that feel self-satisfied, even bored".
+The Village Voice's Robert Christgau said that the album, while "subtler than ... necessary" at points, is "indubitably progressive" and "has more good songs on it than any neutral observer will believe without trying".
+Chuck Eddy from Rolling Stone was more critical, finding that "the real pleasure on People's Instinctive Travels and the Paths of Rhythm comes from a detailed mesh of instruments and incidental sounds", and that "the rappers of A Tribe Called Quest tend to mumble in understated monotones that feel self-satisfied, even bored".